amimof/multikube/README.md

 ## Examples

-Examples are found under [docs/examples](https://github.com/amimof/multikube/blob/master/docs/examples/dex-example.md)
+Examples are found under [docs/examples](https://github.com/amimof/multikube/blob/master/docs/examples)

 ## Contributing

+Multikube has not yet exited alpha.
+It is still under heavy development.
 All help in any form is highly appreciated and your are welcome participate in developing together.
 To contribute submit a Pull Request.
 If you want to provide feedback, open up a Github Issue or contact me personally.